simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 One notable success story from the program involves a researcher who discovered a vulnerability in a Department of Defense website.
 The vulnerability allowed an attacker to gain access to sensitive information about military personnel.
 The researcher reported the vulnerability to the Department of Defense through the bug bounty program and was awarded a **$15,000 bounty** for their discovery.
 The Department of Defense quickly patched the vulnerability, preventing any potential attacks.

 Overall, bug bounty programs have proven to be an effective way for companies and organizations to identify and fix vulnerabilities in their systems.
-These programs also help to foster a positive relationship between the security research community and the companies and organizations they are testing.
+These programs also help to build a positive relationship between the security research community and the companies and organizations they're testing.
 As the use of bug bounty programs continues to grow, it is likely that we will see even more success stories in the future.

 ## Best Practices for Implementing a Bug Bounty Program